calliope-project/calliope/doc/user/introduction.rst

 Calliope was designed to address questions around the transition to renewable energy, so there are tools that are likely to be more suitable for other types of questions.
 In particular, the following related energy modeling systems are available under open source or free software licenses:

 * `SWITCH <http://switch-model.org/>`_: A power system model focused on renewables integration, using multi-stage stochastic linear optimization, as well as hourly resource potential and demand data.
-Written in the commercial AMPL language and GPL-licensed.
+Written in the commercial AMPL language and GPL-licensed [Fripp2012]_.
 * `Temoa <http://temoaproject.org/>`_: An energy system model with multi-stage stochastic optimization functionality which can be deployed to computing clusters, to address parametric uncertainty.
-Written in Python/Pyomo and AGPL-licensed.
+Written in Python/Pyomo and AGPL-licensed [Hunter2013]_.
 * `OSEMOSyS <http://www.osemosys.org/>`_: A simplified energy system model similar to the MARKAL/TIMES model families, which can be used as a stand-alone tool or integrated in the `LEAP energy model <http://www.energycommunity.org/LEAP/>`_.
-Written in GLPK, a free subset of the commercial AMPL language, and Apache 2.0-licensed.
+Written in GLPK, a free subset of the commercial AMPL language, and Apache 2.0-licensed [Howells2011]_.

 .. _rationale: